GryBsh/NabuNetSim/README.md

 ﻿# NABU Adaptor Emulator

-This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators, and can host multiple instances of either.
+This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators (MAME), and can host multiple instances of either.
 Making it possible to host a NABU Network from one Computer.
 The adaptor emulator is complete in that it handles all known messages from the NABU.
 But it's not guaranteed for any purpose, blah, blah, blah.

-`This is a work in progress, and may contain bugs, issues, poor code, etc.`
+> This is a work in progress, and may contain bugs, issues, poor code, etc.

 ## Known Issues